redis-rs/redis-rs/README.md

 `redis = { version = "0.27.5", features = ["bloom"] }`

-THen you can use the bloom filter commands (prefixed with `bf_`) on any Redis Connection
+Then you can use the bloom filter commands (prefixed with `bf_`) on any Redis connection, as long as the server has the module installed.

 ```rust
 use redis::Client;